WE FIGHT FOR YOUR RIGHTS!

 WE PROTECT YOUR CONSTITUTIONAL RIGHTS

 Both the United States Constitution (4th Amendment) and the California Constitution (Article 1, Section 13) guarantee that every person be free from unreasonable searches and seizures.
 If the police violate your constitutional rights by detaining/arresting you unlawfully, or by conducting an unreasonable search of your person or of your things, then any evidence obtained in violation of your rights can be excluded from your trial.
-If evidence is suppressed, you may be able to negotiate a better deal or have the charges dismissed completely.
+If evidence is excluded, you may be able to negotiate a better deal or have the charges dismissed completely.

 The default rule is that the police need a warrant to arrest someone or to search their person or things.
 However, there are many exceptions to this general rule.
 If the police are merely detaining you, they only need reasonable suspicion to believe that you have committed a crime.
 If the police do not have an arrest warrant, they can still arrest you if they have probable cause to believe that you committed a crime.
 Similarly, the police can search your person without a warrant if you have been lawfully arrested.
 The police can also search your vehicle if they have probable cause to believe that there is evidence of a crime inside.
 These are just a few exceptions, and there are many other exceptions as well.